 R CMD BATCH) which accepts the script as command line argument.
 This approach makes

 R much less verbose, and it's easier to parse the output later.
-If you run it at the command line, you should get similar output as above.
+The command in our script will look like this:

 Build the HTCondor job

-To prepare our R job to run on OSG, we need to create a wrapper for our R environment, based on the setup we did in previous sections.
+To prepare our R job to run on the OSPool, we need to create a wrapper for our R environment, based on the setup we did in previous sections.
 Create the file

 Now that we've created a wrapper, let's build a HTCondor submit file around it.
-We'll call this one
+Using a text editor, create a file called

 R.submit file may have included a few lines that you are unfamiliar with.
 For example,